Jossy Mansur: Powerful Aruban business family

 Mansur was a descendant of a family which originally came from Lebanon and settled on the island of Aruba.
 The Mansur family made its fortune as cigarette manufacturers and in the import-export business.
-With a licence of Philip Morris, they were the major suppliers of Marlboro in the Caribbean basin for many years (the licence has been withdrawn).
+With a licence of Philip Morris, they were the major suppliers of Marlboro in the Caribbean basin for many years (the cigarette factories were sold to Philip Morris in 2007).
 The Mansurs sponsored the Marlboro Red Tigers baseball team as well as the Aruban People's Party (Arubaanse Volkspartij, AVP) of former Prime Minister Henny Eman.
 The family owns their own bank, the Interbank, the biggest hotel and time-sharing complex, La Cabana, and the Royal Cabana casino.
 They also have import-export businesses in the Free Trade Zone.

 US President Bill Clinton in 1996 publicly identified Aruba "as a major drug-transit country" and noted that "a substantial portion of the free-zone's businesses in Aruba are owned and operated by members of the Mansur family, who have been indicted in the United States on charges of conspiracy to launder trafficking proceeds."
-In the late 1980s, an investigator for Senator John Kerry's committee investigating the Iran-Contra Affair, interviewing drug traffickers in a West Miami prison kept hearing about the Mansurs.
-"Who are the Mansurs?" he would ask.
-Answer: "The big family in Aruba we used for laundering money and moving cocaine."
+In the late 1980s, an investigator for Senator John Kerry's committee investigating the Iran-Contra Affair, interviewed drug traffickers in a West Miami prison.
+When asking who the Mansur's are he was told they are "The big family in Aruba we used for laundering money and moving cocaine."